 We offer a Chlorophyll Imagery package which is good for influencing nutrient decisions.
 For example, the image can be used for precision tissue sampling and precision fertilizer applications.
 Our chlorophyll imagery has been validated in the UCCE Kern County Almond Trials.

 Our Core Thermal imagery is helpful in detecting pest and disease in corn, soybeans, and other crops sooner than other imagery providers and weeks before the naked eye.

 We also have a Tree Counting Imagery package.
 Since our imagery is of such high resolution, we have developed a software algorithm to tally every tree in a field, account for any missing trees, as well as immature trees, and provide those results to you.

-We normally do not do color images (RBG images) as you might see on Google Earth, but you can add this as a special request.
+Color images (RGB) like those you see on Google Earth aren't our most popular product, but you can add them as a special request.

 During our image processing we have developed techniques to eliminate or lessen background interference.
 This helps by removing contaminates such as soil and shadows to produce a better quality image.

 After we have processed and delivered your imagery, our staff will help you by pinpointing issues that may be detected in your images.
 We have a team of imagery specialists and agronomists to evaluate what might be happening in your fields.
 They have the experience to identify any issues that stand out: they will mark locations of interest, and provide an explanation.
 If further ground truthing is required, we will send our agronomists in the field to try and identify the issue and come up with a remedy.
 You can always call or email our specialists anytime to answer your questions.
 At the end of the year we can also provide a return on investment (ROI), to show you that we are a valuable asset.

 We charge per acre.
 You choose how many of each image product is needed for a season, at the interval that works best for your decision-making needs.